Your browser does not support JavaScript!

 Since it is not our place to dictate judgment, in addition to the unclassified COAs, we also provide COAs that do make the current/non-current distinction.

-The COA includes both nature and function of expense accounts.
+The COAs include both nature and function of expense sections.

 Employee benefits are a good example.